30 Nov 2020

 Serve with vanilla ice cream for best effect.

 I just use this crust dough for hamentaschen.
 Form into a log, chill, then slice circles.
 Put some jam in the middle of each circle and shape appropriately.
-I honestly don’t remember the right baking time, sorry.
+I honestly don’t remember the right baking time, sorry - maybe 20ish minutes or so.